David Gilliland: Regional series

 In 1996, he began working on his father's Winston West Series team.
 By 1999, Gilliland won the track championship at Perris Auto Speedway (a dirt track).
 Then, the following year he began a limited season in the AutoZone West Series.
 In 2003, Gilliland won five races in the NASCAR AutoZone Elite Division, Southwest Series, in the No. 11 Centrifugal Technologies-sponsored Chevrolet.
-He finished the season with five Top 5's and eight Top 10's and a sixth-place finish in points.
+He finished the season with five top-fives and eight top-tens and a sixth-place finish in points.

 In 2004, Gilliland announced plans to run the full schedule in the NASCAR AutoZone Elite Division, Southwest Series, in the No. 88 Chevrolet for MRG Motorsports and all non-conflicting NASCAR Grand National Division, West Series (now AutoZone West), races.
 He got his first AutoZone West win at Mesa Marin Raceway.
 He was then named NASCAR Grand National Division, West Series Rookie of the Year.
 He also had two victories in the NASCAR AutoZone Elite Division, Southwest Series.